niteshraj2310/Agroforestry/README.md

-## What do prisoners use to call each other?
-Cell phones.
+## I tried to milk a cow today, but was unsuccessful.
+Udder failure.